 We work with students using the active support and active participation models.
-Care staff support and guide students to undertake a range of daily living activities such as shopping, travelling, choosing suitable clothing, preparing a snack or meal and community safety.
+Support practitioners teach and guide students to undertake a range of daily living activities such as shopping, travelling, choosing suitable clothing, preparing a snack or meal and community safety.

 Programmes are personalised for each individual student.
-It really enhances a student's learning when they're able to practise these skills outside of college.
+It really enhances a student's learning when they're able to practise these skills outside of College.

 All students will undertake a programme of travel training to ensure that they have the skills they need to keep safe in the wider community, and support is very closely matched to ability level at every stage.
-Some students who already access public transport prior to attending college may already have a bus or train pass.